By Hernestus Gill

 We are indebted to the OBELISK OF ANTINOUS for providing us with the only surviving rendering of the name of Antinous in Egyptian hieroglyphs.
 These glyphs, which have weathered the centuries, provide us with a tantalizing clue as to how the Ancients pronounced the name of Antinous.

-The Egyptians spelled it with a reed ("I"), a wave of water ("N"), a bread loaf ("T"), a water pot ("NU") and a bolt of folded cloth ("S").
+The Egyptians spelled it with a forearm ("A"), a wave of water ("N"), a hand ("D"), two reeds ("I") another "N", a water pot ("NU") and a bolt of folded cloth ("S").
+The little triangles on either side of the "NU" pot are not standard glyphs and possibly only serve to balance the composition.

-The three additional glyphs at the end (in the diagram below) are the words "nefer" (the trachea or "fiddle" meaning "beautiful"), "netjer" (the "ax" meaning "deity") and the determinative figure of a Sitting God to show that it is a male deity's proper name.
-Thus, the illustration below says: "ANTINOUS, THE BEAUTEOUS GOD".
-By the way, no royal cartouche is used in his name.
+Incidentally, no royal cartouche is used in his name.
 Only the names of pharaohs and caesars are written inside a cartouche.
 The names of gods stand alone — so Hadrian (a pharaoh) must be spelled with a cartouche, while Antinous (as a god) stands alone.

 The name can also be spelled in a vertical format using another "S" glyph (the horizontal "door bolt"), depending on the scribe or artist's graphic art constraints.

-The most distinctive part of the name is the "NU" which is a biliteral glyph, which means it is two sounds "N" and "U" combined in one glyph.
+Aside from the mysterious, unvoiced eyelid glyph, the most distinctive part of the name is the "NU" which is a biliteral glyph, which means it is two sounds "N" and "U" combined in one glyph.
 It's the only biliteral in the name.
 Biliterals always denote something special.
 The Egyptians usually didn't bother to try to show vowel sounds in names unless the vowel was particularly important.
 That is an indication that this particular "NU" sound was very important in pronouncing the name Antinous.
 The Egyptians heard a distinct "NU" sound in his name and felt it needed to be graphically represented.

 In English, we tend to pronounce his name "an-TIN-oh-us"

-Or at least that apparently is the way it sounded to Egyptian ears.
 We know from other inscriptions that the Egyptians were quite accurate in rendering "A-D-R-I-A-N-S" (Hadrianus) and the names of the other Caesars.

 So these glyphs on the OBELISK OF ANTINOUS give us a tantalizing clue as to how his name may actually have been pronounced.